Earl Richardson (baseball)

-Earl Allen Richardson (November 22, 1924 – April 9, 2003) was an American baseball shortstop in the Negro leagues.
+Earl Allen Richardson (November 22, 1924 – April 9, 2003) was an American professional baseball shortstop in the Negro leagues.

 A native of Montclair, New Jersey, Richardson attended Montclair High School.
 He played with the Newark Eagles as a teenager in 1943, and served in the US Navy during World War II.
 Richardson died in Parsippany, New Jersey in 2003 at age 78.